jduru213/AWS-Projects/README.md

  Resources Used
 - AWS S3 bucket for storing web application assets
 - AWS Cloud9 for a cloud-based integrated development environment (IDE)
-- AWS Lambda for serverless compute
+- AWS Lambda for serverless computing
 - Amazon API Gateway for RESTful API exposure

 Getting Started:
 Each project within the repository is neatly organized in its dedicated folder.
-To kickstart your exploration of this specific project, navigate to the corresponding folder and follow the comprehensive instructions outlined in the project's README file.
-The README file serves as your guide, offering detailed steps, prerequisites, and configuration instructions for a seamless project completion.
+To start exploring this specific project, you can just go to the corresponding folder and follow the comprehensive instructions outlined in the project's README file.
+The README file utilizes personal hands-on experience as well as a guide, blog, and configuration instructions for project completion.

 Contact:
 For inquiries or any questions related to this repository or its projects, feel free to reach out to Justin Duru at jduru213@gmail.com.